adamjakab/iHIIT/README.md

 ## How to configure iHIIT?

-The easiest way to configure iHIIT is through the use of GarminExpress application installed on your PC.
+The easiest way to configure iHIIT is through the use the Garmin ConnctIQ application installed on your obile phone.
+Alternatively, you can use the GarminExpress application installed on your PC.

+**On Garmin ConnctIQ:**
+Open "My Device Apps" and Select the `iHIIT` application from the list of apps installed on your device.
+Hit the `Settings` button to open the configuration window.
+Enter/change your configuration and click `Save`.
+Your configuration will be immediately transferred to your device.

+**On GarminExpress:**
 Select the `iHIIT` application from the list of IQ Apps installed on your device.
 Hit the `...` button next to the name of of the application to open the configuration window.
 Enter/change your configuration and click `Save`.
 Your configuration will be immediately transferred to your device.

 For each workout you can configure the following: